rduplain/nixd/README.md

 provided by the OS to inspect and install packages (which you can do in a nixd script).

-If your package scripts have ordered dependencies, you can specify the names of the scripts in the correct order as arguments to nixd.
-In this example, nixd will install package1 before package2, then install all packages on the second call to nixd:
+If your project has *ordered dependencies*, you can specify the names of the scripts in the correct order as arguments to nixd.
+In this example, nixd will install package1 then package2, then install all packages on the second call to
+nixd:

     nixd install package1 package2
     nixd install